Types of short break

 • would benefit from social activities with their peers

-These activities are staffed by professionals who are trained and experienced in supporting children and young people with SEND.
+These activities are staffed with a higher number of professionals who are trained and experienced in supporting children and young people with SEND.

 Specialist short breaks